gphat/omg/_posts/2019-08-20-dashboard-naming-and-organization.markdown

 ### Use words that help

-_Data Pipeline Overview_ is a better name than _Smeagle Overview_, but _Data Pipeline (Smeagle) Overview_ that lives in the Analytics team is much more helpful.
+_Data Pipeline Overview_ is a better name than _Smeagol Overview_, but _Data Pipeline (Smeagol) Overview_ that lives in the Analytics team is much more helpful.

 ### Add more words